This tutorial was written on Windows 10 using WSL with an O3DE version that

 ourselves based on the center of our parent, and this gives us a set of Offsets

 from this point.
-If we change the X Pos
+If we change the X Pos or Y Pos we are changing the position

 relative to the center point of our parent, while width and height are absolute